Robotic Process Automation Tutorial (RPA)

 I have been researching and reading about Robotic Process Automation since 2014.
-In this post I’m going to explain all my understanding and researches about RPA in a layman’s language.
-So that anybody who reads this post will get a clear understanding about RPA.
+In this rpa tutorial I’m going to explain all my understanding and researches about RPA in a layman’s language.
+So that even the beginners who reads this tutorial will get a clear understanding about RPA.

 Robotic Process Automation or RPA (now a days for everything there is an acronym) in simple words means:

 “robots are going to do the tasks which are now performed by humans”.